 Corn Tortillas You Can Make At Home

 Step One

-Grab a bowl and combine Meseca (Mexican Corn Flour), chili powder, and garlic salt.
-Mix thoroughly together.
+In a bowl, combine Meseca (Mexican Corn Flour), chili powder, and garlic salt.
+Mix thoroughly.

+Corn Tortillas You Can Make At Home